RakhithJK/freedomofpress-dangerzone-wiki/Installing-Dangerzone.md

-## Install in Windows or macOS

-Download Windows or macOS binaries from https://dangerzone.rocks/.

-## Install in Linux

-We run repositories with Dangerzone packages for these Linux distributions:
+Dangerzone 0.2.1 is available for:

 - Ubuntu 21.04 (hirsute)
 - Ubuntu 20.10 (groovy)
+- Debian 11 (bullseye)
+- Fedora 34
+- Fedora 33
+- Fedora 32

+Dangerzone 0.2 is available for:

 - Ubuntu 20.04 (focal)
-- Debian 11 (bullseye)
 - Debian 10 (buster)
 - Linux Mint 20 (ulyana)
 - Linux Mint 20.1 (ulyssa)

-- Fedora 34
-- Fedora 33
-- Fedora 32
+If you use one of these older Linux distros you must [install Docker CE first](https://docs.docker.com/engine/install/) first.

 ### Debian, Ubuntu, Linux Mint